Look back, look around: a systematic analysis of effective predictors for new outlinks in focused Web crawling: Application to ranking methods for discovering new outlinks

 \paragraph{Performance measures} The predicted rankings are compared to the ground truth using two performance metrics: \textit{ Spearman's rho}, and \textit{Precision@$k$\%}.
 The latter is a version of the standard {\it Precision@$k$}, and is visualized in a line chart as follows: on the horizontal axis we plot the value $k$ from $0\%$ to $100\%$, and on the vertical axis we plot the percentage of the top $k\%$ pages of the ground truth that appear in the top $k\%$ of the predicted ranking.
 The higher value on the vertical axis, the better.
 For easier comparison, we have also calculated the area under each curve.
 Clearly, the higher area means the greater similarity between the obtained ranking and the target ranking.
 The maximal area of one is achieved when the obtained ranking is identical to the ground truth.

-Importantly, most pages have targets equal to zero, thus we need to resolve such ties in order to compare the rankings.
+{\mycolor It is essential to note that} most pages have targets equal to zero, thus we need to resolve such ties in order to compare the rankings.
 For Spearman's rho, we use the average rank.
-For {\it Precision@$k\%$} we must to assign different ranks to all pages, so we resolve the ties at random and show the curves that are averaged over five different realizations.
+For {\it Precision@$k\%$} we must assign different ranks to all pages, so we resolve the ties at random and show the curves that are averaged over five different realizations.
 Furthermore, due to the large number of zeros, we will see (in Figure~\ref{fig:line_chart_orders_NNL}) that for large $k$ the {\it Precision@$k\%$} curve tends to behave like a random ranking.

 \paragraph{Results} Figure~\ref{fig:Spearman_LCR} shows the Spearman's rho between the predicted and the ground truth rankings.
 We show {\it Precision@$k\%$} only for NNL in Figure~\ref{fig:line_chart_orders_NNL}.
 The results for other two targets are similar and are omitted for brevity.